Toolset

 Run-Scoped Copies and Tool Selectionβ

 You can also restrict an Agent to a subset of tools at runtime by passing tool names, for example agent.run(tools=["tool_a", "tool_b"]).
-When a Toolset is configured, the selection is applied to the live (run-scoped) Toolset rather than flattening it into a static list, so dynamic behavior like a SearchableToolset's search and lazy loading keeps working over the selected subset.
+The selection applies only to that run, and dynamic behavior like a SearchableToolset's search keeps working over the selected subset.

 Two methods support this and can be overridden when subclassing:

-get_selectable_tools(): Returns every tool available for name-based selection, ignoring any active selection restriction.
-Override it if your subclass's iteration does not surface every selectable tool.spawn(): Returns an isolated, run-scoped copy of theToolset.
-Override it if your subclass holds additional run-scoped state.
+get_selectable_tools(): Returns every tool available for name-based selection.
+Override it if your subclass's iteration does not surface every selectable tool.spawn(): Returns theToolsetitself, which has no run-scoped state to isolate.
+Override it to return an isolated, run-scoped copy if your subclass holds run-scoped state.

 Usageβ